 Getting a flu vaccine is important every single flu season, especially if you have a form of inflammatory arthritis such a rheumatoid arthritis (RA), psoriatic arthritis (PsA), or axial spondyloarthritis (axSpA) — but in the midst of the COVID-19 pandemic, it’s even more critical.

+That’s why the U.S. Centers for Disease Control and Prevention (CDC) and rheumatology experts are urging patients to get the flu vaccine this year.
 The good news is that many people with chronic illness don’t need convincing.

 Here’s more about why, when, and how to get your flu vaccine safely this year.

 First, simply having inflammatory arthritis increases your chances of getting the flu — and, if you do catch it, your risk of serious infection and severe complications is greater.

 “Compared to the general population, people living with inflammatory arthritis are at substantially higher risk of getting a vaccine-preventable infection, such as the flu or pneumonia, and consequently more complications and hospitalizations from those infections,” explains Dr. Owensby.

 For example, RA patients have nearly a three times greater risk of getting the flu than healthy patients in the same age group, according to a 2012 analysis of 46,030 RA patients and an equal number of healthy controls, published in the journal BMC Musculoskeletal Diseases.

 Yet another study, presented as an abstract at the American College of Rheumatology conference in 2018, found that RA patients who get influenza experience increased hospital stays as well as higher costs compared to healthy controls.